History of multitrack recording: Impact on popular music

 Because The Beatles did not gain access to eight-track recorders until 1968, their groundbreaking Sgt Pepper's Lonely Hearts Club Band LP (1967) was created using pairs of four-track machines; the group also used vari-speed (also called pitch shift) to achieve unique sounds, and they were the first group in the world to use an important offshoot of multitrack recording, the Automatic Double Tracking (ADT) system invented by Abbey Road staff engineer Ken Townsend in 1966.

-Other artists began experimenting with multitrack's possibilities also, with The Music Machine (of "Talk Talk" fame) recording on a custom-built ten-track setup, and Pink Floyd collaborating with former Beatles recording engineer Norman "Hurricane" Smith, who produced their first albums.
+Other artists began experimenting with multitrack possibilities.
+The Music Machine recorded the hit song Talk Talk in August 1966 on a custom-built ten-track tape recorder at Original Sound studio in Los Angeles.
+Pink Floyd collaborated with former Beatles recording engineer Norman "Hurricane" Smith, who produced their first two albums on four-track recorders.

 The first eight-track machine in the UK was an Ampex machine installed at London's Trident Studios in early 1968.
 At about the same time Advision Studios installed a similar machine built by Scully.
 Among the first eight-track recordings made at Advision were the single Dogs by The Who and the album My People Were Fair and Had Sky in Their Hair...
 But Now They're Content to Wear Stars on Their Brows by the band Tyrannosaurus Rex.
 It was during The Beatles' recording of their White Album sessions of late 1968 that Abbey Road Studios finally had eight-track recorders installed.
 Until then the group went to Trident to record with eight-tracks.
 The Beatles used eight-track machines to record portions of the White Album, the song "Hey Jude" and later, Abbey Road.

 Other western countries also lagged well behind the United States – in Australia, the largest local recording label, Festival Records, did not install a four-track recorder until late 1966; the first eight-track recorders did not appear there until the late 1960s.